-Note that rules contained in Section 8.4 BUMPER Rules may impose additional restrictions on ROBOT design.
+Note that rules contained in section 8.4 BUMPER Rules may impose additional restrictions on ROBOT design.

 R105 ROBOT extension limit.
-ROBOTS may not extend more than 12 in. (~30 cm) beyond their FRAME PERIMETER.
+ROBOTS may not extend more than 1 ft.
+6 in. (~457 mm) beyond the vertical projection of their ROBOT PERIMETER.